Pedroais/ethernaut-SpaceBank/README.md

 In this workshop, we will complete the attacker contract found in contracts/contracts/attacks/SpaceBankAttack.sol and the test file in contracts/test/levels/SpaceBank.test.js.
 You should use the test file to call the SpaceBank (using the attacker contract if needed).

 To run the tests first cd into the contracts folder.
-Thenm, install hardhat with yarn add hardhat (you need node installed).
+Then, install hardhat with yarn add hardhat (you need node installed).
 Finally run npx hardhat test.